Tenney House and Groveland Hotel

 The Tenney House and Groveland Hotel is a historic site in Federal Point, Florida.
 It is located at 100 and 102 Commercial Avenue.
+The Tenney House was a private residence and boarding house built in 1894 by John Tenney a vegetable farmer from New York who settled in the community in 1885.
+The Groveland Hotel was built in 1900.

 On October 30, 1997, it was added to the U.S. National Register of Historic Places.